Yey007/yey007.github.io/src/content/software-personal/computer.md

 ---
-title: computer-emulator
+title: computer-emulator (WIP)
 link: https://github.com/Yey007/computer-emulator
-order: 1
+order: 2
 ---

-Another work-in-progress.
-Basically, I'm trying to build a very simple computer with my own architecture in Minecraft.
-So far, I've come up with the architecture, built an emulator for it in Rust, and built the clock and a couple interactions of the ROM module.
-I'm currently working on compacting the ROM and building the RAM.
+`computer-emulator` is an emulator written in Rust for my custom 4-bit computer architechture.
+The architecture supports unsigned integer arithmetic, I/O, and memory pages.
+I'm also working on a custom assembler to make writing programs easier.
+I hope to one day build a working version in real-life or at least some kind of logic simulator.